-Without an inclusive certification process, we will face similar problems that are already happening in cities throughout California.
+Today the law does not mandate an inclusive certification process.
+Without this inclusive mandate, we will face similar problems that are already happening in cities throughout California.
 Large construction companies are bypassing city or county ordinances by getting CA state approval based on laws these companies' lobbyists helped write.
 Just one example: http://bit.ly/3XWshZY